 Here is what Postman looks like just before clicking the Send button:

-Here is the response I got back:
+Here is the response received:

 <RuleEngineHttpServiceResponse xmlns=”https://www.inrule.com/XmlSchema/Schema” xmlns:i=”http://www.w3.org/2001/XMLSchema-instance”>